Gold Base: Development of the site

-In February 1980, Riverside Press-Enterprise reporter Dick Lyneis broke the story that Hubbard was living in Hemet and working at Gilman Hot Springs.
-The disclosure caused Hubbard to flee Hemet and sparked a panic at the base which Scientology's national spokesman, Robert Vaughn Young, was sent in to resolve.
-He decided to present what Scientology would call an "acceptable truth", turning a small, shut-down film and audio unit in the compound into a working facility called Golden Era Studios which could be presented to the press as the "real" function of the base.
+In February 1980, Press-Enterprise reporter Dick Lyneis broke the story that Hubbard was living in Hemet and working at Gilman Hot Springs.
+The disclosure caused Hubbard to flee Hemet and sparked a panic at the base, which Scientology spokesman Robert Vaughn Young was sent in to resolve.
+He decided to present what Scientology would call an "acceptable truth", turning a small, shut-down film and audio unit at the compound into a working facility called Golden Era Studios which could be presented to the press as the "real" function of the base.
 The conversion happened overnight:

-After the "flap" had died down, the international management staff moved back into the base and have remained there ever since.
+After the "flap" had died down, Scientology's international management staff moved back onto the base and have remained there ever since.
 The tight security remained, nonetheless; the Boston Globe noted that "curious, unannounced visitors are quickly surrounded by guards, photographed, asked for identification, then urged to leave.
 Before they do, the license plate numbers on their cars are jotted down for good measure."

-The jailing of Mary Sue Hubbard on conspiracy charges in 1981 set off a power struggle within Scientology that was won by the Commodore's Messenger Organization, a group of mostly young Scientologists – many of them teenagers, some of them as young as ten years old – which took over international Church management by the end of 1981.
+The jailing of Mary Sue Hubbard on conspiracy charges in 1981 set off a power struggle within Scientology that was won by the Commodore's Messenger Organization, a group of mostly young Scientologists – many of them teenagers, some as young as ten years old – which took over Scientology by the end of 1981.
 That year a body called the All Clear Unit was set up at Gilman Hot Springs under the management of the then 21-year-old David Miscavige.
 Its purpose was to make it "All Clear" for Hubbard to come out of hiding.
-They were sufficiently confident of success that, in 1982, a mock ship called the Star of California was built at the property as a present to the nautically minded Hubbard.
-It is a full-size replica of the deck and interior of a three-masted 19th-century clipper ship, constructed at a reported cost of $500,000.
-Scientology was able to reduce costs by using its own staff as labor, paying them less than $20 for a 100-hour week.
+They were sufficiently confident of success that, in 1982, a mock ship called the Star of California was built at the property as a present to the nautically minded Hubbard, constructed at a reported cost of $500,000.
+Scientology was able to reduce costs by using its own staff as labor, paying them less than $20 for a 100-hour work week.